karenperezsarmiento/chainplotter/README.md

 )](https://chainplotter.readthedocs.io/en/latest/)
 [![Rectangular badge for the pypy installation site](https://img.shields.io/pypi/v/chainplotter)](https://pypi.org/project/chainplotter/)

-Cosmosis chains are incompatible with plotting tool getdist.
+Cosmosis chains are incompatible with the plotting tool getdist.
 Chainplotter takes cosmosis output chains and returns a getdist.MCSamples object that can be plotted using getdist.
 Chainplotter currently may only work with the Dark Energy Survey (DES) year 3 (Y3) cosmosis chains.

 ## How to Install: